InternLandMark/LandMark/dist_render/README.md

 - GridNeRF model trained with branch parallel and rendering with kernel fusion optimization.
 We define the model type as `MultiBlockKernelFusion`.
 - GridNeRF model trained with branch parallel and rendering with tensor parallel optimization of computer memory.
 We define the model type as `MultiBlockTensorParallelTorch`.
 - GridNeRF model trained with branch parallel and rendering with tensor parallel optimization of computer memory and rendering with kernel fusion optimization.
 We define the model type as `MultiBlockTensorParallelKernelFusion`.
-- GridNeRF model with dynamic fetching.We define the model type as `MovingAreaTorch`.
+- GridNeRF model with dynamic fetching.
+We define the model type as `MovingAreaTorch`.
+- GridNeRF model with dynamic fetching and rendering with kernel fusion optimization.
+We define the model type as `MovingAreaCudaKernel`.
 ## Set Arguments
 ### Set Startup Parameter
 Startup Parameter is set after `renderer.py`,like `renderer.py --model_type YOUR_MODEL_TYPE`.
 - model_type: Which model is selected for rendering.Refer to model types listed above.
 - use_multistream: Whether use multiple streams with preprocess and postprocess for pipeline optimization.
 - alpha_mask_filter_thre: Filter samples with alpha that under the threshold, It influences rendering latency.
 - render_batch_size: Chunk size of nerf rays.
 - ckpt: Pytorch ckpt model trained by trainer.
 - save_png: Whether to save picture results in `dist_render/picture/` directory.